Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Introduction

 {\bf Note from the second-named author.} While that text was in progress we learnt, in the last weeks of 2021, of the illness of the first-named author.
 Bas Edixhoven passed away on January 16, 2022, a few months before his 60th birthday.
 The present work was ripe enough, in the summer before, for Bas to give a talk about it in Oberwolfach (July 22, 2021); yet it was immature enough for him to mention then that ``{\em we [were] not yet happy with all proofs/computations}\footnote{Handwritten notes for his lecture (private communication).}''.
 I (P.\,P.) have tried to complete the writing-up and make (me) happy enough with it.
 However, as a colleague and friend kindly put, ``{\em Bas had his own standards}'', which would have been ridiculous to mimic.
-Not only do I therefore claim all mistakes that could remain, but I also apologize to those who would feel disappointed with the style.
+Not only do I therefore claim all mistakes that could remain, but I also apologize to those who could feel disappointed with the style.
+Beste Bas, bedankt, bedankt voor alles.

-{\bf Acknowledgements.} The second-named author would like to thank Bill Allombert for his advices on safety checks with PARI/GP, Qing Liu for helpful discussions on regular models, and Reinie Ern\'e for her help to improve the presentation of this article.
-This work benefited from the support of ANR-20-CE40-0003 Jinvariant.
+{\bf Acknowledgements.} The second-named author would like to thank Bill Allombert for his advices on safety checks with PARI/GP, Qing Liu and Dino Lorenzini for helpful discussions on regular models, and Reinie Ern\'e for her help to improve the presentation of this article.
+Thanks are also due to the referee for his acute reading and for suggesting nice examples which illustrate and corroborate our computations.
+This work benefited from the financial support of ANR-20-CE40-0003 Jinvariant.